 Donations of new or recently published gently used books, DVDs and CDs are also gratefully accepted!
 Duplicate books or those too old to be catalogued may be offered to anyone wishing to add to their home library, or boxed and donated to the annual book sale at the Greensboro Synagogue.

-We offer a large children’s section, books for tweens and young adults, adult fiction, biographies, mysteries, and non-fiction including cookbooks and study texts.
-We also have a small collection of videos, DVDs and CDs.
-Directions for checking out materials are on the desk.
-Please respectfully return borrowed materials within two weeks.
+The Temple Emanuel Library offers a large children’s section, books for tweens and young adults, adult fiction, biographies, mysteries, and non-fiction including cookbooks and study texts.
+We also have a small collection of DVDs and CDs.
+Reference texts may only be used in the library.

-For more information, e-mail us or call (336) 722-6640.
+For more information, e-mail or call (336) 722-6640.